 Nigel spent two years at Carnegie Mellon University in Pittsburgh, before crossing the country to the California College of the Arts to complete his degree in Illustration.
+His influences include Martin Handford (creator of Where’s Wally), MC Escher and the computer game Sim City.

-Bold, bright and complex, Nigel’s signature style uses isometric line art and a striking but simple colour palette.
+Bold, bright and complex, Nigel’s signature style uses isometric line art and a striking but simple color palette.
 He loves creating seek-and-find type drawings, as well as illustrations that feature complex fantasy architecture and/or imaginary machines.

 Question: What drew you to illustration/design?
 Nigel: I have been drawing since I was very young, and creating art was always one of my favorite things to do.Question: Do you have any formal design training?
 Nigel: I have a BA in Illustration from the California College of the Arts in San Francisco.Question: Where do you live now & what drew you there?
 Nigel: I currently live in Berkeley, California.
 I originally came to the Bay Area for college, and to discover the California lifestyle, and never left.Question: Where is your studio and can you describe it for me?
 Nigel: I have my studio in the small back bedroom of my home in North Berkeley.
 I work mostly digitally these days, but have lots of prints, frames and supplies piled everywhere.Question: Who or What is your biggest inspiration?
 Nigel: I usually quote Martin Handford (creator of 'Where’s Wally?'), M. C. Escher, and the original SimCity computer game.
 All things that I spent countless hours with in my development.Question: How do you get your ideas?
 Nigel: I keep a pretty constant flow of music, podcasts, books on tape, and streaming movies/tv shows going on around me for lots of mental stimulation while I am working.
 But I also get good ideas when going on long walks around the city and just observing nature and humanity.Question: Do you collect anything?
 Nigel: I still buy CDs of my favorite music, and have quite a few comics and art books.
 (Most recently, new albums from Metronomy and Luke Temple).Question: What are your interests outside of illustration?
 Nigel: I used to play the bass in a band and was really into music for a long time.
 I still dabble, but have made illustration and murals more of my focus in recent years.
 I am also a big fan of craft beer.Question: What is the first record you bought?
 Nigel: My father is a musician and always had a lot of music around the house.
 He tried to guide me by giving me a lot of recordings, but I think the first thing I bought on my own might have been Oasis' '(What's the Story) Morning Glory?'.Question: What would be your dream job/commission?
 Nigel: I try to get excited about all my work (how else do you keep interested?).
 A recent project I am proud of is a gigantic mural that I designed and hand-painted in a newly renovated building on eBay's campus in San Jose, California.Question: If you could visit anywhere in the world, where would you go?
 Nigel: I have had Japan on my list of places I want to visit for a long time.
 I would go to Tokyo and just walk around and explore.Question: If you could travel back in time which period would you visit & why?
 Nigel: We live in a pretty amazing time right now.
 In the past things were more difficult, slower, and a lot more dangerous.
 If I had access to an actual time machine, I wouldn't bother going back.
 I would go forward instead!Question: What is your favourite graphics programme?
 Nigel: I almost exclusively use Adobe products.
 Photoshop and Illustrator primarily, with a bit of after effects when needed.